malika16/restaurant-picker-app/restaurant-picker-service/README.md

 ### Database Setup

 H2 Database has been used here.
 The credentials are added in the application.properties.
 No script execution is required.

-### Features
- 1. Create and manage sessions.
- 2. Invite users to sessions.
- 3. Submit restaurant choices within a session.
- 4. Randomly pick a restaurant from submitted choices.
-End the session to prevent new entries.